Violeta Chamorro: Personal life

 Violeta met Pedro Joaquín Chamorro Cardenal in 1949, they married in December 1950; subsequently, they had five children together.
-In 1952, on his father's death, Chamorro's husband inherited the newspaper La Prensa.
+In 1952, on his father's death, Pedro Joaquín inherited the newspaper La Prensa.
 He took over publishing and under his direction, the paper became a voice of opposition to the Somoza regime.
 Chamorro Cardenal was frequently jailed between 1952 and 1957 for the content of the paper and in 1957 led a revolt against Somoza.
 His actions resulted in his exile to Costa Rica, where Chamorro joined him after settling their children with his mother.
 Two years were spent in Costa Rica, with Pedro writing against the regime and immediately upon their return he was jailed again.
 Chamorro's life throughout the 1960s and 1970s was a repetitive cycle of reunions with either her husband or children.
 She followed him; if he was forced to leave, she left the children with family and traveled to be with him; if he was jailed, she was reunited with the children and visited him.
 Chamorro's earnings from a rental property that her mother had given her gave the couple a steady income.
 When her husband was assassinated on 10 January 1978, she took over control of the newspaper.
+She was in Miami at the time of the murder.

-Over the years, Chamorro's family has been split into feuding factions based upon political association.
+Over the years, Chamorro's family was split into feuding factions based upon political association.
 Two of her children, Pedro and Cristiana, worked at La Prensa, although Pedro left Nicaragua in 1984 to join the Contras.
 Her other children were active Sandinistas; Claudia was ambassador to Costa Rica and Carlos became the editor of the FSLN daily newspaper Barricada.
 In spite of the conflicting political views of her children, Chamorro encouraged and hosted family dinners during which she insisted political affiliations were temporarily put aside in the interest of family harmony.